2nd ed., Feb 1, 2024, 1st ed. Jan 9th, 2010

 If you’re programming for a bare chip, i.e. with no operating system wrapping your binary, then you are in charge of all timing, sequencing, etc. There is nothing negotiating between your instructions and the electronic signals they cause.
 You and your instructions are the only things (and all the things) driving the schedule.
 (Now, this actually makes things easier for deterministic, hard real-time software development.)

 If you’re programming within an operating system environment (16-bit MS-DOS, 32-bit MS Windows, Linux, or a real-time operating system — RTOS), you’ll need to understand the functions that the operating system makes available as well as the calling convention required to use these functions.
-For 16-bit MS-DOS, functions aren’t too difficult, but for 32-bit assembly language programming on Windows, you will need to understand how to work with the Win32 API, passing parameters on the stack, cleaning up the stack, and understanding which registers are preserved between function calls.
-Unless you have specific requirements that dictate the use of assembly language (or unless education or masochism is the goal), you will typically much better served by programming in a language that is at least at the level of the operating system.
-In both the Win32 and the *NIX cases, this language is C.
+For 16-bit MS-DOS operating in real mode, functions aren’t too difficult and you have the full run of the computer and all of its peripherals and co-processors.
+For 32-bit assembly language programming on modern Windows in protected mode (from Windows 2000/XP onward), you will need to understand how to work with the extensive Win32 API.
+Unless you have specific requirements that dictate the use of assembly language (or unless education or masochism is the goal), you will typically be better served by programming in a language that is at least at the level of the operating system.
+In both the Win32 and the *NIX cases, that language is C.

 2. The Host Platform